Taxation in the United States: Tax administration

 Taxes in the United States are administered by hundreds of tax authorities.
 At the federal level there are three tax administrations.
 Most domestic federal taxes are administered by the Internal Revenue Service, which is part of the Department of the Treasury.
 Alcohol, tobacco, and firearms taxes are administered by the Alcohol and Tobacco Tax and Trade Bureau (TTB).
 Taxes on imports (customs duties) are administered by U.S. Customs and Border Protection (CBP).
 TTB is also part of the Department of the Treasury and CBP belongs to the Department of Homeland Security.

 Organization of state and local tax administrations varies widely.
 Every state maintains a tax administration.
 A few states administer some local taxes in whole or part.
 Most localities also maintain a tax administration or share one with neighboring localities.

 Federal

 Internal Revenue Service

-The Internal Revenue Service administers all U.S. federal tax laws on domestic activities, except those taxes administered by TTB.
+The Internal Revenue Service (IRS) administers all U.S. federal tax laws on domestic activities, except those taxes administered by TTB.
 IRS functions include: